diev/diev.github.io/_docs/en/resume.md

 Kerio Control, ZyWALL, VPN, RDP, VNC, IPTables, ESET ERA/ESMC, KAV, iRedAdmin, Zabbix, Asterisk (VoIP), OpenFire (Spark), FIMI, FineReaderBANK.*

-* *A parser of XML data files of the Cental Bank of Russia to recomposite them according to a set of rules: C#.*
+* *Development of tools for current needs like an ACL explorer [WhoCan] or a parser of XML data files of the Cental Bank of Russia to recomposite them according to a set of rules:
+C#, WPF, console, Python, CMD.*

 * *So-development of a set of lightweight HTA utilities to browse data with the PTK-PSD system of the Central Bank of Russia, to monitor the flow of parcels,